Sawfish: Fishing for various uses

 Sawfish fishing goes back several thousand years, but until relatively recently it typically involved traditional low-intensity methods such as simple hook-and-line or spearing.
 In most regions the major population decline in sawfish started in the 1960s–1980s.
 This coincided with a major growth in demand of fins for shark fin soup, the expansion of the international shark finning fishing fleet, and a proliferation of modern nylon fishing nets.
 The exception is the dwarf sawfish which was relatively widespread in the Indo-Pacific, but by the early 1900s it had already disappeared from most of its range, only surviving for certain in Australia (there is a single recent possible record from the Arabian region).
 The saw has been described as sawfish's Achilles' heel, as it easily becomes entangled in fishing nets.
 Sawfish can also be difficult or dangerous to release from nets, meaning that some fishers will kill them even before bringing them aboard the boat, or cut off the saw to keep it/release the fish.
 Because it is their main hunting device, the long-term survival of saw-less sawfish is highly questionable.
 In Australia where sawfish have to be released if caught, the narrow sawfish has the highest mortality rate, but it is still almost 50% for dwarf sawfish caught in gill nets.
 In an attempt of lowering this, a guide to sawfish release has been published.

 Habitat destruction and vulnerability to predators

 Although fishing is the main cause of the drastic decline in sawfish, another serious problem is habitat destruction.
 Coastal and estuarine habitats, including mangrove and seagrass meadows, are often degraded by human developments and pollution, and these are important habitats for sawfish, especially their young.
 In a study of juvenile sawfish in Western Australia's Fitzroy River about 60% had bite marks from bull sharks or crocodiles.
 Changes to river flows, such as by dams or droughts, can increase the risk faced by sawfish young by bringing them into more contact with predators.

+Endangered sawfish and other fish in Florida are showing strange behaviors and dying because of environmental toxins.
+These toxins, produced by microalgae near the sea bottom, affect the neurological systems of fish.